-- 4. On Page 1, type 2 for the number of splits. - 5.
-On Page 2, rename Custmr1 and 2 to Custmr_East and Custmr_West, respectively.
+- 4. On Page 1 of the wizard, type 2 for the number of splits, and then click Next. - 5.
+On Page 2 of the wizard, rename Custmr_1 and Custmr_2 to Custmr_East and Custmr West, and then click Next.

-6. On Page 3, click Next.
+6. On Page 3 of the wizard, we will keep all of the relationships, so click Next.

-We will keep all the relationships.

-7. On Page 4, type a name and definition for the denormalization operation, and then click Finish.
+7. On Page 4 of the wizard, verify the name and definition for the denormalization operation, and then click Finish.

 Finished!
-After the split, the Custmr table will be two physical tables that look like this:
+The Custmr table now is split into two physical tables that look like this:

-The two tables are identical except for the name.
+Notice that the two tables are identical except for the name.
 You can selectively choose which attributes are included in the resultant tables by using a vertical split.